DEV SITE .48

 They tend to enjoy clerical and most forms of office work, where they perform essential administrative duties.
 They often form the backbone of large and small organisations alike.
 They may enjoy being in charge of office filing systems, and using computers and other office equipment to keep things running smoothly.
 They usually like routine work hours and prefer comfortable indoor workplaces.

-Entry - Irish Language Promotion Officer
+Entry / Progression - Irish Language Promotion Officer

 A Degree in modern Irish is the typical entry route to this job role and personal involvement in Irish language/cultural activities.